quantumlib/qsim/docs/cirq_interface.md

 myres = my_sim.compute_amplitudes(program=my_circuit,
                                   bitstrings=[0b00, 0b01, 0b10, 0b11])
 ```
-In the above example, the simulation is performed for the specified bitstrings
+In the example above, the simulation is performed for the specified bitstrings
 of length 2.
 All the bitstring lengths should be equal to the number of qubits
 in `qsim_circuit`.
-Otherwise, BitstringsFromStream will raise an error.
+Otherwise, `BitstringsFromStream` will raise an error.

 Finally, to retrieve sample measurements the `run` method can be used.
 This requires
 the circuit to have measurements to sample from, else an error will be raised.